Moving from early years to primary school

 Moving your child from an early years provider to a primary school is called transition.

 Children with special educational needs and disabilities (SEND) often find change difficult.
-As part of transition, schools, educational settings and families must work together to create a plan for your child.
+As part of transition, educational settings and families must work together to create a plan for your child.
 The plan should be in place to help with any specific needs, strengths, interests and potential anxieties and learning styles.

 The move should be part of a process, rather than a one-off event, allowing your child to feel confident and happy when the time comes.